antonysanders1/top50singers-cli/README.md

 ## Usage

-Type '$ Top50singers' in the terminal to start the program, then follow the instructions provided.
+Type "$ Top50singers "in the terminal to start the program, then follow the instructions provided.
 Have fun!!

 ## Development